Imagine if your bookkeeping was already organized. Then it wouldn’t be a big job when it comes time to file taxes or produce reports.

 There are four areas you need to tackle to successfully go paperless:

 The objective is to set up so that you can always find things quickly.
-One of the key pieces of advice from Paper Zero is to use a cloud-based storage system.
+One key piece of advice is to use a cloud-based storage system.
 Dropbox is one great example but there’s also Google Drive, Microsoft’s One Drive and more.
 Reasons to choose cloud-based rather than local computer storage include:

 - Search functions and security are better in the cloud than they are when locally-based.